 Sectionalized Housing and Panelized Construction

 Sectionalized housing and panelized construction are considered prefabricated structures but not manufactured or modular homes.
-Sales tax is due as with typical construction projects.
+Sales tax is due as with other construction projects.

-Machinery and equipment that do not become real property (remains tangible personal property after installation) must be purchased for resale by providing the supplier with a valid Sales Tax exemption Certificate (31-014).
-Contractors who sell machinery or equipment that is not exempt from tax must then charge sales tax as part of the contract.
-The contract must either itemize sales tax separately or state that sales tax is included in the contract price.
+Machinery and equipment installed in a building or other structure are not building materials or building supplies and do not become a part of the real property after installation.
+Such machinery and equipment must be purchased for resale by providing the supplier with a valid Sales Tax Exemption Certificate (31-014).
+Contractors who sell machinery or equipment must charge sales tax on the sales price of the machinery and equipment.
+The contractor must either itemize sales tax separately or state that sales tax is included in the contract price.
 The contractor must have a sales and use tax permit.

-When a construction contract is mingled with a machinery and equipment sales contract (a mixed contract), the two parts should be separated for sales tax purposes.
-In these contract situations, the contractor is the consumer of the construction materials and is also a retailer of the machinery and equipment.
-The contractor is required to pay tax on building materials and collect tax from taxable customers on the machinery and equipment.
+When a construction contract or a contract for reconstruction, alteration, expansion, or remodeling is mingled with a machinery and equipment sales contract (a mixed contract), the two parts should be separated for sales tax purposes.
+In these situations, the contractor is the consumer of the building materials and supplies and is also a retailer of the machinery and equipment and of the labor to install the machinery and equipment.
+The contractor is required to pay sales tax on the building materials and supplies and to charge its customer sales tax on the sales price of the machinery and equipment and the installation labor, if it involves a non-exempt taxable service.

 Example:

 Company A contracts with Company B to build a new building and install all of the machinery and equipment.
-Company B pays its suppliers sales tax on all building materials and supplies.
+Company B pays its suppliers sales tax on all building materials and supplies used in constructing the building.
 Company B also purchases refrigeration units that will remain tangible personal property after installation.
-Company B buys these units tax free for resale since they will be resold to Company A; Company B will then charge Company A sales tax on the units.
+Company B buys these units tax free for resale since they will be resold to Company A; Company B will then charge Company A sales tax on the sales price of the units.

 Distinguishing Machinery and Equipment from Real Property